Redesigning Campaign Creation from the Ground Up

 Outcome

 Agencies finally had the features they'd been requesting.
-The platform internalization eliminated third-party costs and gave the team full control over the roadmap.
+The platform eliminated third-party costs, gave the team full control over the product, and increased agency adoption & revenue.